michelhe/rustboyadvance-ng/README.md

     Comes with neat demo roms that really helped me during development and debugging.
 - [NanoboyAdvance](https://github.com/fleroviux/NanoboyAdvance)
     A GameBoy Advance emulator written in C++17 by a nice person called fleroviux.
-    I've used this emulator to search for a tough bug in mine.
+    I've used this for debugging.
 - [Eggvance](https://github.com/jsmolka/eggvance/tree/master/tests)
     A GameBoy Advance emulator written in C++, with really useful CPU test roms.